Spread of the corona virus in PeruCurrent incidence in the week ending 09/29/2022: 25.7 new infections per 100,000 population

 Due to the current corona pandemic, we update the worldwide case numbers daily.
-A list of all infected and dead people by country can be found on our Corona virus topic page
+A list of all infected and dead people by country can be found on our Covid19 virus topic page.

 Weight and size

-|Body height||165 cm||153 cm|
+|Body height||166 cm||154 cm|

 |HIV / Aids||0.03%||0.03%|

-* The number of people with diabetes refers only to residents aged 20 to 79 years.
+* The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

 * DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

-In Peru, 4.8% of all over 15-year-olds are still smokers.
+In Peru, 8.1% of all over 15-year-olds are still smokers.

-7 percent of newborns are underweight.
+9 percent of newborns are underweight.

 Medical suppliesMedical care provided by doctors and hospitals in Peru is below average compared to the world population.
 The country provides 1.6 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+The global mean here is 2.9 beds.
+Within the EU, 4.6 beds are available for every 1,000 residents.

-With about 40,600 physicians in Peru, there are about 1.27 doctors per 1000 inhabitants.
-Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 1.27.
+With about 42,400 physicians in Peru, there are about 1.27 doctors per 1000 inhabitants.
+Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 3.57.

-Due to the low level of care, the mortality of major known diseases can only be reduced in comparatively few cases.
-According to current information, about 13 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) still die.
+Through medical care, the mortality of major known diseases can be reduced to an above-average extent.
+For example, only about 10 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.

 Supply with drinking waterExplanation of the graph:

-Only around 50 percent of the population has access to an immediately available running water supply.
-At least via springs and wells within a maximum distance of 30 minutes or supplied water, 91% of the population is supplied with largely clean drinking water.
-In a global comparison, only about 71% of the population has direct access to tested and always available drinking water.
+Only around 51 percent of the population has access to an immediately available running water supply.
+At least via springs and wells within a maximum distance of 30 minutes or supplied water, 93% of the population is supplied with largely clean drinking water.
+In a global comparison, only about 74% of the population has direct access to tested and always available drinking water.
 Within the European Union, this share is 98%.
 Only in a few countries does the proportion fall below 10%.